Shopify Expert Cost: What to Budget by Service, Scope and Engagement

 These look like deals.
 They are not.
 One of the following is true:

-• The person doesn't understand the scope.
-You'll get unfinished work.
+• The person does not understand the scope.
+You will get unfinished work.

-• They'll cut corners to hit the price.
+• They will cut corners to hit the price.

-• They'll deliver something that "technically counts" but doesn't solve the actual problem.
+• They will deliver something that "technically counts" but does not solve the actual problem.

-• You'll pay 3x the original quote in change orders or rework.
+• You will pay 3x the original quote in change orders or rework.

 A quote below the bottom of the realistic range is a warning, not a bargain.
 See Shopify Expert Red Flags for more.